han-code-4-fun/PHP-shopping-website/original_version/README.md

 # PHP-shopping-website

-This is a shopping website that includes customer accounts registration and verification, music databases, music shopping cart and other necessary webpage.
+This is a shopping website that includes customer accounts registration and verification, music databases, music shopping cart and other necessary webpage..

 The entire website is coded with PHP.